A service provided by the BC Centre for Disease Control

 What is Human Papillomavirus (HPV)

-Human papillomavirus (HPV) is a sexually transmitted infection (STI) that can occur in the penis or external genitals, vagina or internal genitals, anus, and throat.
-There are over 40 different types of HPV that can cause infections in these areas.
+Human papillomavirus (HPV) is a sexually transmitted infection (STI) that can affect the penis, vagina, anus, and throat.

 Causes

-HPV is passed though vaginal, oral, and anal sexual contact.
+HPV is a very common virus that most people will get at some point in their life, often without knowing it.
+It is passed through vaginal, oral, and anal sexual contact.
 This includes both penetrative sex and sexual activities where there is skin-to-skin contact.
-You can also get HPV by sharing sex toys.
-If you have HPV, you can pass it to others even if you don’t have symptoms.
+You can also get HPV by sharing sex toys

 Symptoms